setkeh/BashScripts/README.md

 DBUS notify-send popup.

-Please Remember that Dropbox can sometime take a fe minutes to sync (Depending on your connection) so if you imidiatly try the link and get a 404 error THIS IS NOT A BUG just try again in a few minutes and make sure you have your dropbox daemon running.
+Please Remember that Dropbox can sometime take a fe minutes to sync (Depending on your connection) so if you imidiatly try the link and get a 404 error THIS IS NOT A BUG just try the link again in a few minutes and make sure you have your dropbox daemon running.

 FTP Usage